ltiao/ltiao.github.io.nikola/posts/creating-custom-unix-fortunes.rst

 Like others, I include ``fortune`` in my ``.bash_profile`` so that I am greeted with a random, witty and thought-provoking epigram upon starting a new shell session.
-Eventually, however, I found most of the epigrams to be trite and vapid most of the time, and began growing tired of them.
+Eventually, however, I found most of the epigrams to be mostly trite and vapid, and quickly grew tired of them.
 Instead of tinkering with the probabilities of sampling from the various datafiles available, I decided to roll with my own epigram datafile.

 ..
 TEASER_END